Sauceforge/Saucery/Saucery.NuGet/README.md

 8. Finds `PackageReference` entries.
 9. Skips packages in the effective exclusion list.
 10. Resolves the next available version using `NuGet.Versioning`.
-11. Applied the `--versions-behind` ceiling when specified, skipping packages already at or beyond it.
+11. Applies the versions-behind ceiling, using a package's own `VersionsBehind` attribute when present and otherwise the `--versions-behind` CLI value, skipping packages already at or beyond the ceiling.
 12. Updates the `.csproj` while preserving its encoding and BOM.
 13. Optionally updates the project's own `PackageVersion`.